 2nd Floor Events (461 King Street West)

 2nd Floor Events is the ideal wedding venue for couples who love the hustle and bustle of downtown T.O.
-It’s located just a hop, skip and a jump away from Drake’s hotspot, Fring’s - another amazing rehearsal spot - as well as plenty of other eateries and shops.
+It’s located in the heart of the Entertainment District near plenty of other eateries and shops.
 The 3,000 square foot open-concept venue gets plenty of natural light and flaunts exposed brick walls and a huge 36-foot custom bar.
 Its capacity is 180 seated guests.

 The Burroughes (639 Queen Street West)